vigna/epserde-rs/README.md

 instead how the type will be treated when serializing and deserializing sequences, such as arrays, slices, boxed slices, and vectors.
-Sequences of zero-copy types are deserialized using a reference, whereas sequences of deep-copy types are recursively deserialized in allocated memory.
-It is important to remark that *you cannot serialize a vector whose elements are of a type that is neither* (see the [`CopyType`](`traits::CopyType`) documentation for a deeper explanation).
+Sequences of zero-copy types are deserialized using a reference, whereas sequences of deep-copy types are recursively deserialized in allocated memory (to sequences of the associated deserialization type).
+It is important to remark that *you cannot serialize a sequence whose elements are of a type that is neither* [`ZeroCopy`](traits::ZeroCopy) *nor* [`DeepCopy`](traits::DeepCopy) (see the [`CopyType`](`traits::CopyType`) documentation for a deeper explanation).

 Logically, zero-copy types should be deserialized to references, and this indeed happens